 - Photograph the vehicles, position, and visible damage

-- Document neck, back, shoulder, or headache symptoms early
+- Document neck, back, shoulder, headache, or concussion symptoms early

 - Do not give a recorded statement to the other driver’s insurer